PhilipKolarov/math-concepts-for-developers-regular-exam/README.md

 # math-concepts-for-developers-regular-exam

 Subject: Demographics of Bulgaria
-Research Question: Can one make a more precise calculation of Bulgaria's replacement fertiltiy level?
+Research Question: What is a more accurate replacement fertiltiy rate for Bulgaria?
-Pending: Jupyter Notebook, Adeqaute Bibliography/Citations